kthohr/stats/README.md

 StatsLib is a templated C++ library designed for fast computation of statistical distribution functions.

 Features:
-* Header-only library of density functions, cumulative distribution functions, and quantile functions, as well as random variable generation.
+* A header-only library of density functions, cumulative distribution functions, quantile functions, as well as randomization methods.
-* Compile-time enabled computation through effective use of C++11 `constexpr` functions with the [GCE-Math library](https://github.com/kthohr/gcem).
+* All distribution functions are compile-time computation-enabled due to extensive use of C++11 `constexpr` functions with the [GCE-Math library](https://github.com/kthohr/gcem).
-* A simple, R-like syntax.
+* A simple, **R**-like syntax.
 * Optional vector-matrix functionality built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).

 ## Available Distributions

-cdf, density, and quantile functions, as well as random variable generation, are available for the following distributions:
+cdf, pdf, quantile and randomization functions are available for the following distributions:

 * Bernoulli
 * Beta
 * Binomial
 * Cauchy